dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/readme.txt

 ===========

-The programming language for OpenDSS is Delphi (http://www.embarcadero.com), currently version Delphi XE2.
-There is also a Free Pascal version of the program.
+The programming language for OpenDSS is Delphi (http://www.embarcadero.com), currently version Delphi 10.3.1 Rio.
+There is also a Free Pascal (Lazarus) version of the program.
 Some of the supporting modules may require a C++ compiler to build from source.
 OpenDSS source code is available from the following SVN repository: